 The answers you come up with will determine the strategy you use to target them.

 Find out more about where your target audience lives.
-Find out about the language they speak, their age, and level of education before you can go ahead and work on your marketing strategy.
+Find out about the language they speak, their age, and their level of education before you can go ahead and work on your marketing strategy.

 Engage and Initiate the Interaction